jcampbell57/hangman/README.md

 The biggest challenge of this project was implementing the save feature.

 Bugs:
-- cannot save game if on round 2+
--
+- saved games not loading properly
+- if playing loaded game, end_game prompts twice
+- may need to convert colorize dependancy to code for repl?